Swimming Pool Accidents

 Various codes also require the plumbing and electrical be installed to code and maintained throughout the life of the equipment.
 This is done so to ensure those who use the facility are protected.
 Failing to comply with these laws could be considered negligence.

 Even homeowners with private pools have regulations that must be followed.
 According to the state's building code Section 421.10, all outdoor private swimming pools, including an in-ground, aboveground or on-ground pool, hot tub or spa, must have barrier fencing at finished ground level.
 The barrier fencing shall be located a minimum of six feet from the edge of the pool structure.

 Proving negligence in swimming pool accident cases can be difficult.
 A person must prove his or her injury or the death of a loved one was the result of another person's negligence.
 This means it is important to know the details of the situation, including the level of security at the time of the accident.

 For example, did the home owner or pool operator comply with the general safety requirements?
 Proving the owner did not meet all the necessary criteria could be one way to prove he or she acted with negligence.

 It is important to document evidence when you are injured.
 For instance, taking photographs of faulty equipment or having witnesses to prove there was an inefficient amount of lifeguards on duty could be beneficial in proving negligence.

 Finding the Best Philadelphia Pool Accident Attorney

-If you have been injured at a pool as a result of negligence, contact a Philadelphia swimming pool accident lawyer at Alva & Shuttleworth, LLC.
+If you have been injured at a pool as a result of negligence, contact a Philadelphia swimming pool accident lawyer at Alva Foster & Moscow, LLC.
 Our attorneys understand the sensitivity of your situation, and they can work to help you get the compensation you deserve.
 You should not have to suffer because of another person's negligence.